 Maya was triggered by the flames at first, just like at the concert, but pulled herself together out of the overriding need to play “mom friend” to a building full of children.
 That’s not even a joke, that’s my actual “best guess” for this situation.
 Remember, this is the series I blasted for suggesting you can overcome physical illness by “trying harder,” so I would be wholly consistent if I wanted to blast them for saying Maya’s getting over her PTSD the same way, but I legitimately do feel that Maya’s overcoming her fear not through effort, but by being overcome by her character cliché.
 I don’t know what this says about me, except: there it is.

 You have ten minutes to find all the grade schoolers and to usher them to the roof, which is the best you can do with the exits blocked.
 Thankfully, there are no enemies and all the grade schoolers have clustered in the exhibit halls.
 We also learn that there are exactly four such halls on each floor, so it’s easy to know when you’re done searching a floor for victims, even though not all exhibits have guests in them.
-You can leave a floor whenever you’re done with the rescues on that floors, but the only indication that you’re done on a floor is that Tadashi or Tamaki will be blocking the exit if you try to leave early, so it’s usually better to check all four exhibits no matter what.
+You can leave a floor whenever you’re done with the rescues on that floors, but the only indication that you’re done on a floor (other than searching all four exhibits) is that Tadashi or Tamaki will be blocking the exit if you try to leave early.
+Since your viewing range is so low, it’s usually better to check all four exhibits no matter what.
 Annoyingly, fire blocks the stairs leading back down every time you leave a floor, so if you missed any items down there, too bad.

 As it happens, there are just enough rescues for everyone in the party to get a scene where they, personally, tell the kids to leave, including a scene for silent protagonist Tatsuya, who only gets a “…” before the kids leave, the party telling Tatsuya that he scared them out.
 I love it.

-While the rescuer (Maya, in our case) is able to get Ixquic to safety, the rescuer themself nearly falls off, only to be caught by their opposite counterpart with the help of said counterpart’s Persona (Tatsuya and his Persona, in our case).
+While the rescuer (Maya, in our case) is able to get Ixquic to safety, the rescuer themself nearly falls off, only to be caught by their opposite counterpart with the help of said counterpart’s Persona (Tatsuya and his Persona, Vulcanus, in our case).
 On contact, the two characters experience a shared vision of another fire: the one at the Alaya shrine, the fire we heard about ten years ago.
-There, a white-haired man with a knife is shown laughing over the body of a boy, while a black-haired teenaged girl (not seen on screen, only in her dialogue portrait) shouts at the boy, calling him “Tatsuya” and urging him to run.
+There, a white-haired man with a knife is shown laughing over the body of a boy, while a black-haired teenaged girl shouts at the boy from off-screen, calling him “Tatsuya” and urging him to run.
 As the man approaches the boy with his knife, Tatsuya’s starting Persona Vulcanus rises from the boy to attack the would-be murderer.